Bedford Borough Council elections: Council elections

+Results maps

 Mayoral elections

 Bedford held a referendum on 21 February 2002 on whether to introduce a directly elected mayor after a petition was signed by at least 5% of the electorate.
 The move was approved with 11,316 voting in favour and 5,357 against on a turnout of 15.5%.
 The first mayoral election on 17 October 2002 saw independent Frank Branston elected as mayor.

 2007

 In 2007 Frank Branston was re-elected as mayor.